-Ian M. Cumming Age: Director Since: Committees: 70 1986 Chairman of the Nominating and Corporate Governance Committee; Member of the Audit and Finance Committee.
+Ian M. Cumming

+Age: 71 Director Since: 1986 Committees: Chairman of the Nominating and Corporate Governance Committee; Member of the Audit and Finance Committee.
 Principal Occupation: Chairman and Chief Executive Officer of Leucadia National Corporation, a diversified holding company engaged in a variety of businesses, including manufacturing, real estate activities, medical product development, winery operations and residual banking and lending activities ("Leucadia") since 1978.
 Leucadia also owns equity interests in operating businesses and investment partnerships, which are accounted for under the equity method of accounting, including gaming, entertainment, land-based contract oil and gas drilling, real estate activities and development of a copper mine in Spain.
 Experience The Board recognizes the breadth and depth of Mr. Cumming's considerable business expertise, which he has developed through more than 30 years of service as the Chairman of the Board of a large, diversified business enterprise.
 Mr. Cumming brings to the Board valuable experience serving as a director of other public companies, which enhances his contributions to the Board's activities.
 Mr. Cumming draws upon his vast experience in corporate governance to carry out his duties as the Chairman of our Nominating and Corporate Governance Committee.
 Mr. Cumming has applied his extensive financial acumen to encourage disciplined financial management in the Company's operations.
 Mr. Cumming's finance and investment skills, together with his extensive background in mergers, acquisitions and business reorganizations, have been increasingly valuable to the Board's deliberations as the Company has explored and pursued various growth and expansion opportunities.
-Other Directorships: In connection with his service as Chairman of the Board of Leucadia, Mr. Cumming currently serves as a director on the following Leucadia- affiliated companies, each with at-least 20% Leucadia direct ownership.
-Jeffries Group, Inc. an investment bank and institutional securities firm; AmeriCredit Corp., an auto finance company; Fortescue Metals Group, an Australian public iron ore mining company; and Home Fed Corp., a real estate investment and development company.
-Mr. Cumming's service as a director of the Company is his only service as a director, other than for companies in which Leucadia holds ownership of at least 20%.
+Other Directorships: In connection with his service as Chairman of the Board of Leucadia, Mr. Cumming currently serves as a director on the following Leucadia affiliated companies, each with at-least 20% Leucadia direct ownership. • Jeffries Group, Inc. an investment bank and institutional securities firm; • Home Fed Corp., a real estate investment and development company.